samoht625/cursor-eng-ctx/README.md

 ## Troubleshooting

 **Common Issues:**
-- "Not a git repository": Make sure the path points to a valid git repository
+- "Not a git repository": Make sure the `REPO_PATH` in your `.env` file points to a valid git repository
 - "No merge commits found": The repository might not have merge commits in the specified time period
 - "No merges found involving the specified users": Check that the author names match exactly
-- "No diff content available": Set `REPO_PATH` in your `.env` file to point to the repository you analyzed
+- "No diff content available": Make sure `REPO_PATH` is set in your `.env` file to point to the repository you analyzed
-- OpenAI errors: Verify your API key and available credits
+- OpenAI errors: Verify your API key in the `.env` file and available credits

 ## Cost Considerations